Robomarti/Tiralabra/documentation/User guide.md

 ```

-Note: the application does not work well with lenght and width of 16 or less for each.
-Please make sure that length and width are at least 17.
+Note: the application does not work well with width and length of 13 or less for each.
+Please make sure that width and length are at least 14.
+In my testings, only at width and length of 13 did the application spawn at least three rooms, and larger values result in a larger chance of obtaining a succesful dungeon generation.

 To test the app use the command